Macaques in medical researchDownload

 A very small percentage (around 0.1%) of animal research uses non-human primates – usually small monkeys like these macaques or marmosets.
 Great apes such as chimpanzees, gorillas and orang-utans are not used in UK research.
 Monkeys can only be used in research when no alternative – animal or non-animal – is suitable.
 But they are still vital to our understanding of complex human diseases such as Alzheimer’s, Parkinson’s and HIV.
 To find solutions for people with these conditions, we need to carry out research on small numbers of monkeys.

-Animal House, Animal Welfare, Living Conditions, Macaque, Macaques, Primate, Primates, Video
+Animal Experimentation, Animal House, Animal Testing, Animal Welfare, Living Conditions, Macaque, Macaques, Primate, Primates, Video